Chungnam Foreign Language High School: History

 The plan to found and create Chungnam Foreign Language High School was approved on December 28, 2002.
 Construction soon began in a rural part of Asan on land gifted to the Chungnam Office of Education by the Samsung Corporation.
 The first round of admission applications were received in 2007, and classes commenced with the start of the following school year on March 1, 2008.

 Enrollment

 Chungnam Foreign Language High School enrolls approximately 400 students annually, comprising grades 10-12.
 The students are typically aged 15 to 18.
-The average class size is 24 students, and the teacher to student ratio is 1:12.
+The average class size is 20 students.

 Academics

 In addition to studying traditional core subjects such as history and mathematics, all students at CFLHS also study two foreign languages for the duration of their high school career.
 The languages offered at the school's founding were English, Chinese, and Japanese, with Vietnamese being added in 2011.
 Each student selects a "major" and a "minor" language.
 Approximately 44% of the students major in English, while 29% major in Chinese, 15% in Japanese, and 12% in Vietnamese.
 Students who do not major in English are compelled to study English as their minor language.